(Amateur Radio - KV8P)

 More information on K8TTE/R :

 The repeater is currently small scale coverage in the Holland area (more if you have gain antennas).
 This system is regularly linked via remote base or Echolink (see typical schedule above).
-The repeater access will stay completely "open" for local VHF nets, but will only be limited during HF net linking.
-Ask KV8P for access information if you would like to join HF nets.
+The repeater access will stay completely "open" for local VHF nets.

 Normally, echolink will stay enabled at all times and will link to audio on the repeater itself.
 However, note that audio will not transfer to the remote base at this time unless Rob (KV8P) enables it for you (easy, upon request).
 If you are interested in joining any remote base nets via echolink, or would like HF net repeater access information, please contact Rob Hall (KV8P) during most evenings on the repeater. (will gladly provide access if you have appropriate license level) Eventually, this full system may be moved to a higher profile location (slowly searching for a good option that will support Ethernet access and a few select remote base antennas for 6m and 2m).